Basic rules

 Sequental order

-This way helps to color your data in a monochromatic way.
+This method helps to color your data in a monochromatic way.
 In this case use tokens from the base palette in the tokens list.

 Blue